Nevoral/SpecGenzo/README.md

 ---

-This roadmap provides a structured approach to implementing and enhancing the Web Specification Summarizer project.
-By following these phases, we aim to build a resource that is both comprehensive and invaluable for developers in adopting and implementing modern web standards.
+This roadmap provides a structured approach to implementing and enhancing the SpecGenzo project.
+By following these phases, we aim to build a resource that is both comprehensive and invaluable for developers in adopting and implementing modern web standards without exhausting research.

 ## Contributions